"I don’t have the time to become a doll maker”

 The motion of sculpting in clay can also ward off arthritis.
 If you already have arthritis, or poor eyesight, don’t worry!
 Measures can be taken to ensure these disabilities don’t effect your ability to create.
 You wouldn’t want to miss out on this wonderfully therapeutic craft.

-Male Doll Makers Were There First!
+Male Doll Makers Are There Too!

 Even in recent years men have taken the doll making world by storm.
 Have you never heard of Jack Johnston?
 In only fifteen years, Jack Johnston, professional marketer turned doll maker, rose from an unknown to one of the industries' brightest stars, astonishing doll artists and collectors worldwide with his nearly instantaneous success.